Spatial-Web-Foundation/UDG/Entities.md

 * Zero or more __activities__, which provides the operational instructions for the entity in question.
 The structure of the activity is language independent and declarative.
 * Zero or more __style__ resources, which provides a mechanism for rendering the entity with different content types. _Please note, this has not been formally proposed yet, and may be removed._
 * Zero or one __link__ references to an external domain.
 Some entities provide a link that can be activated through certain interfaces or affordances.
 This is a simple link, meaning it changes the context (domain) of the agent initiating the link without specific constraints, which is analogous to an HTTP standard hyperlink.
-More information about links will be covered in the subsection [Links](Links.md). nimal, mystical alien pyramid or similar construct, is ultimately an entity, and is addressable within the context of the spatial web.
+More information about links will be covered in the subsection [Links](Links.md).

-An entity exists within the context of a [Domain](Domain.md).